Demerits points for learner and provisional licence holders

-To help reduce young driver deaths on our roads, learner licence holders are included in the demerit points scheme.
+To help reduce young driver deaths on our roads, learner and provisional licence holders are included in the demerit point scheme.

 The allocation of demerit points for certain traffic offences is designed to encourage safe and responsible driving.

-The majority of drivers, including learners, are able to drive safely and in accordance with the law.
-However, drivers under 20 years of age continue to be over-represented in road crashes.
-The inclusion of learner licence holders in the demerit points scheme will further encourage safe driving by young people and help reduce the trauma caused by road crashes to individuals and their families and friends.
+The majority of drivers, including learners and provisional drivers, are able to drive safely and in accordance with the law.
+However, drivers under 25 years of age continue to be over-represented in road crashes.
+The inclusion of learner and provisional licence holders in the demerit points scheme will further encourage safe driving by young people and help reduce the trauma caused by road crashes to individuals and their families and friends.

 Licence suspension or refusal